Series: The Whitcomb Discoveries

 When miners and Indians clash in the goldfields, more is discovered than just Yosemite Valley.

-Hear and see a video of Chapter One of Book 2
+Hear and see a video of the first draft for Chapter One

 An Inside Look at Yosemite Discovered